EGI-Federation/documentation/content/en/internal/collaboration-tools/certificates/_index.md

 ### Using OpenSSL

-It can be done using the following `OpenSSL` command (This will generate a password-protected key.
+It can be done using the following `OpenSSL` command that will generate a password-protected key.

 You will be asked for various questions, but the only important ones are the